ibm-cloud-docs/containers/storage-file-vpc-apps.md

               claimName: pvc-static # The name of the PVC that you created earlier
     ```
     {: codeblock}

-    `spec.containers.image`
-    :   The name of the container image that you want to use.
-To list available images in your {{site.data.keyword.registrylong_notm}} account, run `ibmcloud cr image-list`.

-    `spec.containers.name`
-    :   The name of the container that you want to deploy to your cluster.

     `spec.containers.volumeMounts.mountPath`
     :   Enter the absolute path of the directory to where the volume is mounted inside the container.
 Data that is written to the mount path is stored under the `root` directory in your physical {{site.data.keyword.filestorage_vpc_short}} instance.
 If you want to share a volume between different apps, you can specify [volume sub paths](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath){: external} for each of your apps.